Client Rehabilitation Manager becomes Trustee of Steel Bones Charity

 The charity is community-based and demand-led and provides advice, guidance or signposting to relevant services to help amputee families navigate the complex, and often confusing, amputee support landscape.
 They have a year-round calendar of regular social events for amputees and their families and also provide engaging awareness workshops for primary schools, publishing children’s books featuring amputee families in settings familiar to all readers, young and old.

 Steel Bones’ telephone support service, the Bones Line, their website and online community help support amputee families across England and Wales, while their local, volunteer-led, Steel Bones’ hubs work on the ground with amputee families in their own communities.

-Caroline Trinder is a Client Liaison Manager at Ashtons and works alongside all of the injury services teams ensuring that their injured clients have access to appropriate services and rehabilitation prior to funding being available.
+Caroline Trinder is a Client Rehabilitation Manager at Ashtons and works alongside all of the injury services teams ensuring that their injured clients have access to appropriate services and rehabilitation prior to funding being available.